qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 * Define :guilabel:`Font` by clicking on the **[Font...]** button or a :guilabel:`Font color` selecting a color using the color selection tool.
-* You can define the horizontal and vertical margin in the :guilabel:`Alignment` zone.
-You can define a margin in mm.
+* You can define the horizontal and vertical margin in mm.
   This is the margin from the edge of the composer item.
+* Using the :guilabel:`Alignment` is another way to position your label.
+Note that when e.g. using the :guilabel:`Horizontal alignment` in |radiobuttonon|:guilabel:`Center` Position the :guilabel:`Horizontal margin` feature is disabled.

 .. _the_image_item: